tmhn/Sparta/foundations/16-REST/README.md

 VIEW
 ```

 Luckily for us we won't use most of them.
 Different architectures will use these verbs differently but in REST we really only use four or five.
-And they are should match up to specific actions:
+And they should match up to specific actions:

 ```
 GET - Show me the resource at this location